AllenHopkins.org

 logo

-What's a long-time folkie, a "pre-boomer" more at home with a century-old mandolin than an iMac, doing on the web?
+What's a long-time folkie, a 77-plus "pre-boomer" more at home with a century-old mandolin than an iMac, doing on the web?
 Well, I hope to give you an introduction to my music, a current performance calendar, a few bits of bio, an opportunity to write me or even book me, plus the odd morsel of miscellany.
 Oddly enough, one of the things I've always loved about folk music, in the 40-plus years I've been playing it, is its intimacy — the lack of distance between performer and audience.
 Here, in the paradoxical one-on-one closeness of our impersonal electronic community, we can talk directly.

 I play folk music — American traditional, Celtic instrumental, a bit of Yiddish, blues, bluegrass, old timey, and contemporary.
 With varying degrees of expertise, I handle guitar, banjo, mandolins of all sizes, Autoharp, English concertina, harmonica, bass (acoustic and electric), Dobro, Appalachian dulcimer, ukulele, and other odd instruments from tiple to kalimba.
 I perform in a variety of groups, and coordinate performances by many of my musical friends.
 I've participated in over a dozen recordings, played many a concert, coffeehouse and regional festival.
 I put together theme programs, historical and contemporary, and work frequently with special audiences — kids, seniors, etc. I work mostly out of Rochester NY, occasionally elsewhere in the Northeast.
 I love choruses, sing-arounds, swapping songs, backing up singers, and late-night jams.